Hyperbolic polygonal billiards close to 1-dimensional piecewise expanding maps: Billiards in regular polygons and triangles

+\begin{corollary} Let $ P $ be an acute triangle.
+If $ \lambda \in \RR^2 $ and $ \lambda(f) $ is sufficiently small, then $\Phi_{f,P}$ has a unique ergodic SRB measure, and this measure has a single Bernoulli component. \end{corollary}

-\begin{proof} By \cite[Theorem 1.2]{MDDGP13-1}, the slap map of any acute triangle has a unique mixing acip.
-Since acute triangles have no orthogonal vertex connections and no pre-periodic vertices, the claim follows from Theorem~\ref{thm:main2}. \end{proof}
+\begin{proof} By \cite[Theorem 1.2]{MDDGP13-1}, the slap map of any acute triangle has a unique ergodic acip, which is also exact.
+Since acute triangles trivially satisfy Condition~(*), the wanted conclusion follows from Theorem~\ref{thm:main2}. \end{proof}